raspberrypilearning/grow-a-dragonfly/en/step_2.md

 --- /task ---

 Dragonfly wings make a fluttering sound as they vibrate.
-You can edit a sound in Scratch to create a new one.
+You can edit a sound in Scratch to create your own sound.

 --- task ---

-Add the 'Crank' sound to the Dragonfly sprite.
+Add the 'Crank' sound to the **Dragonfly** sprite.

 [[[generic-scratch3-sound-from-library]]]